FAQ

 A mature microkernel changes very little (except for bug fixes), so you won’t need to restart your system very often to update it.

-Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime for server administrators.
+Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime of servers a lot.

-Most of the system components run in userspace, simplifying testing/debugging.
+Most of the system components run in userspace, simplifying the testing and debugging.

 Rust benefits

-The restrictive syntax and compiler suggestions reduce the probability of bugs a lot.
+The restrictive syntax and compiler requirements to build the code reduce the probability of bugs a lot.

 The Rust compiler helps the programmer to avoid memory errors and race conditions, which reduces the probability of data corruption bugs.

-The microkernel design written in Rust protects against memory defects that one might see in C/C++ programs.
+The microkernel design written in Rust protects against memory defects that one might see in software written in C/C++.

 By isolating the system components from the kernel, the attack surface is very limited.